serilog-contrib/Serilog.Sinks.AmazonS3/README.md

 ```

 ## Exception handling
 You can pass a callback to the sink parameters on failure to define which action needs to be done if an exception occured on the sink side.
-If something is going wrong in the sink code like `access denied on a S3 bucket`, `failureCallback` will be executed.
+If something is going wrong in the sink code, `failureCallback` will be executed.

 ```csharp
 var logger = new LoggerConfiguration().WriteTo